saint11/DeadWeight/source/blacksalt.md

 # Geography

+Blacksalt is a large island in the south hemisphere of the planet.
+The climate is warm in the north and gets wet and cold south.

 ## Blacksalt Island
 Very early work in progress of the island map.
 The final version will be interactive. {.alert}